ksu-cs-textbooks/cis642-643/content/00-forward/03-grading.md

 While this may seem harsh at first, it parallels what you can expect on the job.
 If you regularly turn in "almost-there" work in a professional setting, you can expect to be looking for a new job in short order.
 Your work **must** be of acceptable level.
 Of course, you should strive to do _exceptional_ work rather than just acceptable - so there is a possible 5% bonus on criteria-graded assignments for exceptional work.

-### Milestone Grades
+### Sprint Release Grades
-Given the use of criterion grading, each Milestone release must meet **all** of these requirements:
+Given the use of criterion grading, each Sprint Release must meet **all** of these requirements:
 * __Code Quality__ Code should compile and run, not suffer from unhandled errors, and perform as described in the user documentation.
 * __Coding Style__ A consistent and understandable coding style should be employed throughout the code base.
 Variable names should be consistent and descriptive of their roles.
 Indentation should be used consistently to delineate nested code bodies.
 * __In-Code Documentation__ Code should contain detailed in-line descriptions of each class, property, method, and function at their point of declaration.
 An auto-document style appropriate to the language should be used for inline comments.
 Non-obvious sections of code should be commented with a description of their operation and purpose.
 The documentation should be legible, grammatically correct, and profanity free.